-- Local Sales & Use Taxes: these can range anywhere from 6.25 to 8.25% in Texas
+- Local Sales & Use taxes: can range anywhere from 6.25% to 8.25% in Texas.

-- Energy taxes: these are taxes directly charged by your local government to fund new policies, new incentive programs (such as renewable energy funding), assistance programs (such as programs for people affected by natural disasters) and so on.
+- Energy taxes: directly charged by your local government to fund new policies, new incentive programs (such as renewable energy funding), assistance programs (such as programs for people affected by natural disasters) and so on.
 These charges are included in the cost of electricity per kWh, and are the same regardless of the electricity provider you choose.

-Compare plans with competitive electricity rates that are offered by providers
+Compare plans with competitive electricity rates that are offered by electric providers in Texas

-Under Variable Rate Plans, the price of electricity per kilowatt-hour change every month.
+Under variable-rate plans, the price of electricity per kilowatt-hour may change from month to month.
 Prices may fluctuate due to changes in weather, demand, and other factors.
 The benefit of variable rate plans is that consumers can take advantage of price decreases.

-Time of Use plans
+Time of Use electricity rate plans